- Prices between £2999 - £2999

 Swimming with sharks and a beach BBQ

 Load up on coffee and jam-dipped Johnnycake this morning, because we’re leaping outside our comfort zone for an amazing experience.
-Jump on a speedboat and head toward Belize’s Barrier Reef.
+Jump on a speedboat and head towards Belize’s Barrier Reef.
 Our first stop of the day is at Shark Ray Alley, where despite ocean depths of a relatively shallow six feet, the area teems with curious nurse sharks (don’t worry, they prefer shrimp and squid) and stingrays spanning up to four feet wide.
 Snorkel through the crystal clear ocean among the sharks and stingrays; an exhilarating experience you’re unlikely to forget.
-Hop back onto the boat for our second stop-off at Hol Chan Marine Reserve, where you can enjoy a serene snorkeling session spotting colorful coral reefs, glistening shoals of tropical fish, and if you’re lucky, green sea turtles, too.
-Back on dry land we’ll toss lobster on the barbecue, crack open the beers, light some candles and keep the rum flowing on our final night of the trip.Read more
+Hop back onto the boat for our second stop-off at Hol Chan Marine Reserve, where you can enjoy a serene snorkelling session spotting colourful coral reefs, glistening shoals of tropical fish, and if you’re lucky, green sea turtles, too.
+Back on dry land we’ll crack open the beers, light some candles and keep the rum flowing on our final night of the trip.Read more

 - Fly into La Aurora International Airport Guatemala City and out of Belize City Airport.